Go to content

 Disclaimer

-The International Human Rights Commission IHRC Corporation, also known as INTERPOL Center USA (ICA), is a Transnational Intergovernmental Organization (TIO) registered in the State of New Mexico, USA, as a Domestic Non-Profit Corporation.
+The International Human Rights Commission IHRC Corporation, also known as INTERPOL Center USA (ICA), is a Transnational International Organization (TIO) registered in the State of New Mexico, USA, as a Domestic Non-Profit Corporation.

 IHRC Corporation is not an agency of the United Nations (UN) and is not affiliated with INTERPOL – the International Criminal Police Organization based in Lyon, France.